At least 6 killed in wildfires that devastated parts of the Hawaiian island of Maui, official says

 The Coast Guard on Tuesday rescued 14 people including two children, who had fled into the ocean to escape the fire and smoky conditions, the county said in a statement.

-Fires killed six people on the island of Maui, Lahaina Town Mayor Richard Bissen Jr. said during a Wednesday morning news conference.
+Fires killed six people on the island of Maui, County of Maui Mayor Richard Bissen Jr. said during a Wednesday morning news conference.
 He said he had just learned the news and didn't know the details of how or where on the island the deaths happened.

 Six patients were flown from Maui to the island of Oahu on Tuesday night, said Speedy Bailey, regional director for Hawaii Life Flight, an air-ambulance company.
 Three of them had critical burns and were taken to Straub Medical Center’s burn unit, he said.
 The others were taken to other Honolulu hospitals.
 At least 20 patients were taken to Maui Memorial Medical Center, he said.
 He had not heard of any deaths.

-Note: This story was updated to correct that Bissen is the mayor of the County of Maui, not Lahaina Town.